Decision Closure Before Peace.

 A medical or mental-health professional may be needed when the anxiety is personal-health related.
 A lawyer may be needed when the decision touches liability, contracts, employment, or consent.
 A finance lead may be needed when the decision carries cash, debt, equity, or margin consequence.

-The decision-architecture role is to name the open business decision, the owner, the options that must die, and the consequence being accepted.
+The owner-coaching role is to name the open business decision, the owner, the options that must die, and the consequence being accepted.

-1. Does the same issue keep returning after work is supposedly done.
+- Does the same business cost keep returning after work is supposedly done.

 Three or more clear yes answers mean the pattern is active enough to inspect.
 Fewer than three means the issue may sit in a neighboring layer.

-If the delay itself is compounding cost, read Decision Delay Cost.
-If the missing layer is authority, read The Authority Map.
-If the pattern needs the field note, read The 11:17 Decision Came Back.
+If the delay itself is compounding cost, check Decision Delay Cost.
+If the missing layer is authority, check The Authority Map.
+If the pattern needs the field note, check The 11:17 Decision Came Back.